princebillygk/myblogs/_notes/go-programing-language-notes.md

 }
 ```
 As in this function x and y are consecutive int paramaters so we can omit type declaration for x.<br>
-**When two or more consecutive named paramaters are of same type we can omit type from all except the last parameter.***
+<div class="info">When two or more consecutive named paramaters are of same type we can omit type from all except the last parameter</div>

 ```go
 package main